-To help AO, we needed to make a composter that a diversity of people could use, one that could turn automatically so that people with low upper body strength or who are living with a prosthetic could use it.
+To help AO, we needed to make a composter that a diversity of people could use, one that could turn automatically so that people with low upper body strength or who are living with a prosthesis could use it.
 The composter needed to sit low to the ground and be stable.
-It also needed to be side-loading so that someone using a wheelchair or a child could access it.
+It also needed to be side-loading so that a child or someone using a wheelchair could access it.
 It needed to be easy to empty and easy to move around.

 On top of those requirements, it needed to do all the things that composters are supposed to do, like keep compost warm, allow oxygen to flow, and keep animals out.

 Armed with this wish list, we called up Region 10 Technical High School in Brunswick for help.
 Gerry St. Denis, the school’s welding instructor, volunteered his class to build the composter without hesitation.
 He almost immediately knew what his class needed to do: modify a new cement mixer.